AidanZap/CIS434-Group12/README.md

       - almost all gameplay related variables are dynamic to allow for user customization

    ###### bug fixes:
-      -hidden column, missing blocks during crossover removed
+      - hidden column, missing blocks during crossover removed
-      -snake/cube color conflict removed
+      - snake/cube color conflict removed
-      -no up on start fixed
+      - no up on start fixed
-      -input being ignored because it was put in to fast improved, so snake reaction time improved
+      - input being ignored because it was put in to fast improved, so snake reaction time improved

    ###### next step:
-      -dynamic variable means a lot more parameters being passed to objects like snake, cube and score so all variables must be condensed into one game_var object and passed in one go to improve readability
+      - dynamic variable means a lot more parameters being passed to objects like snake, cube and score so all variables must be condensed into one game_var object and passed in one go to improve readability
-      -game mode/ user settings screen(s)
+      - game mode/ user settings screen(s)

 #### V1.0.6
       - introduction of the game_settings class, used to unify all classes as a place to store global settings and variables for the application